Qualtagh/OracleDBUtils/README.md

 There do exist [predefined inquiry directives][predefined inquiry directives] `$$PLSQL_LINE` and `$$PLSQL_UNIT` which allow to get information about current stored program unit and source code line in it.
 Also, there's a function `dbms_utility.format_call_stack` which allows to get the whole call stack.
 But it contains only stored program units names and source code line numbers too.
+`V$SESSION` view contains fields `PLSQL_ENTRY_OBJECT_ID`, `PLSQL_ENTRY_SUBPROGRAM_ID`, `PLSQL_OBJECT_ID`, `PLSQL_SUBPROGRAM_ID` which can lead to a subprogram.
+But that subprogram should be declared in package.
+Inner package body subprograms aren't traced.
 Oracle 12 introduces a package `utl_call_stack` which provides information about subprogram units.
-In Oracle versions prior to 12, there's no way to get subprogram name but parsing the source code.
+In Oracle versions prior to 12, there's no way to get subprogram name except parsing the source code.
 The purpose of package `p_stack` is to find subprogram name by parsing the source code according to information returned by `dbms_utility.format_call_stack`.

 There are two versions of this package released: one for Oracle 9 (`p_stack.9.sql`) and another one for Oracle 10 and 11 (`p_stack.sql`).

+Anonymous classes source code is retrieved via views `V$SQL`, `V$SQLAREA` and `V$SQLTEXT_WITH_NEWLINES`.
+Stored program units code is gained via `ALL_SOURCE`.
+This package is written in pure PL/SQL.
+Double quoted identifiers  are supported.
+Strings `q`-notation is supported too.
+Procedures and functions without definitions are skipped properly.
+Conditional compilation is __not__ supported at the moment, unfortunately.
+Calls via database link aren't traced by `dbms_utility.format_call_stack` so they aren't traced by `p_stack` too.
+One-liner subprogram definitions cannot be distinguished (see example below).
 [predefined inquiry directives]:http://docs.oracle.com/cd/B19306_01/appdev.102/b14261/fundamentals.htm#BEIBIDCE
 ___
 <a name="getCallStack"></a>